miclgael/uses/README.md

-# uses
+# Michael Uses

 My software, hardware and gear - all in one place.
 Inspired by Wes Bos' [uses.tech](https://uses.tech/)

-*full disclosure, I'm including some affiliate links for the hardware list!*

 ### Setup stuff

-I maintain a [macOS setup cheat sheet](https://github.com/miclgael/setup/) and similar one for Windows, [here](https://github.com/miclgael/setup-win/).
+I maintain a [macOS setup cheat sheet](https://github.com/miclgael/setup/), [a similar one for Windows](https://github.com/miclgael/setup-win/), and [another for Linux](https://github.com/miclgael/setup-linux).

 ### Editor + Terminal